scholarnishu/Trivy-by-AquaSecurity/README.md

 ## Introduction

 - Trivy is a comprehensive, easy-to-use open source vulnerability scanner for container images.
 Since its introduction two years ago, the project has gained a broad following among open source community members.

+- A Trivy scan inspects your Dockerfile’s base image to find unresolved vulnerabilities that your containers will inherit.
+Trivy can also look at operating system packages and source code dependencies added via popular package managers.

+Trivy has three scan types: container, Git repository, and filesystem directory.

 - I’m excited to share that it has now become the first container image vulnerability scanner to surpass 8,000 GitHub stars, making it the world's leading scanner.